 This was touchy.
 Although Eurus had accepted foul assignments from everyone on Olympus —

 It’s not that he wouldn’t do it, and it’s certainly not that he couldn’t do it.
 He would just have to be enticed.

 Selene, goddess of the moon, obedient sister to Helios.
 She was an enchantress of the old school; glamour was her bread and butter.
 She showed up at the East Wind’s fortress one night, hand on canted hip, draped in a glossy gray gown that fell in shimmering folds.
 Her eyes were silver and her lashes were very, very long.

 “Oh, I don’t want anything,” she said, stepping catlike into his lair, “other than to meet you, Eurus.
 I’ve heard stories.”

-As she passed the East Wind’s concubines, Selene raked each girl with her eyes.
-None were as beautiful as the goddess of the moon.
+As she passed the East Wind’s concubines, Selene raked each with her eyes.
+None were as handsome as the goddess of the moon.
 “You don’t spend much time with gods, do you,” she whispered into the air.
 “Or goddesses.”

 Eurus was silent.
 Selene’s hair rustled.
 She smiled, eyelids low.

 Oh man; in a different world, a different life, what a pair they might have made.
 Selene and the East Wind.
 You could make a movie out of that.
 Angelina Jolie as Selene, pale and slinky.
 Eurus would be computer-generated, of course, but George Clooney would do the voice and the motion capture.
 There would be a heist.

 But in the real world, Eurus wasn’t the con artist; he was the mark.